openssl/openssl/doc/designs/quic-design/glossary.md

 **MSST:** Multi-stream single-thread.
 Refers to a type of multi-stream QUIC usage in which API calls must not be made concurrently.

+**ODCID:** Original Destination CID.
+This is the DCID found in the first Initial packet sent by a client, and is used to generate the secrets for encrypting Initial packets.
+It is only used temporarily.

 **PN:** Packet number.
 Most QUIC packet types have a packet number (PN); see RFC 9000.